iSpy Software User Guide

 You can also set a maximum CPU target value in settings.
 By default this is set to 90%.
 This means that when your CPU usage goes over 90% iSpy will start reducing the framerates of your cameras to help protect against a crash.
 Once the CPU drops back below 90% iSpy will increase the framerates again.
 Common causes for this are multiple simultaneous recordings or scheduled tasks like disk defragmenting.

 Of course the better the hardware the better results you will get from iSpy.
-Using iSpyConnect you can multiple computers to one online account with a web based management interface that allows iSpy to scale up to any number of monitored cameras and microphones.
+Using iSpyConnect you can connect multiple computers to one online account with a web based management interface that allows iSpy to scale up to any number of monitored cameras and microphones.
 A few of our users are monitoring over 150 cameras simultaneously via iSpyConnect.
 To work with multiple computers you must assign each computer a different external port address.
-See Multiple Computers for more information.
+See Multiple Computers for more .

-USER Guide
+Agent DVR USER Guide

 About

-We recommend that you use either iSpy or Agent – you can use both but it may cause issues with device drivers and network access.
+We recommend that you use either iSpy or Agent – you can use both but it may cause issues with device drivers and access.

 Tip: Click the Menu button above to show/ hide the userguide index.